-When there are two End Devices with the same Device ID/address, both will be transmitting data every sampling period with their LEDs blinking.
+When there are two End Devices with the same Device ID, both will be transmitting data every second with their LEDs blinking once a second.
 The Meter will receive data from both End Devices and will display their data alternately.
-To avoid this, turn the End Device on one by one and verify that the Meter is displaying the correct data.
+On the "Readings", "Chart", and "Diagnostic" pages of the Meter's Web server, the phrase "ID" error code will be placed indicating the conflict.
+Once the problem is resolved, click on the "Reset Sensor" button located on the Sensors Parameters page to remove the "ID" error code.